Skip to main content

 What happens when you meet your out-of-pocket maximum?

 When you hit your out-of-pocket maximum, you should not be billed for covered care or services received during the remainder of the plan year—even at the point of sale.
-It is conceivable that you may be billed prior to the insurance companies’ systems being fully updated, in which case you should save receipts for incurred costs to attempt retroactive reimbursement.
+It is conceivable that you may be billed before the insurance companies’ systems are fully updated, in which case you should save receipts for incurred costs to attempt retroactive reimbursement.

 What happens when you reach your deductible?

 When you reach your deductible, your plan will start to pay for a portion of the care you receive.
-So at the point of sale, you will either be billed a percentage of the cost (coinsurance) a or a flat fee (copay).
+So, at the point of sale, you will either be billed a percentage of the cost (coinsurance) or a flat fee (copay).

 Is it better to have a higher deductible or out-of-pocket maximum?

 It’s better to have a lower OOP maximum.
-Its nice to have a lower deductible, but the trade off is likely higher premiums.
+A lower deductible is nice, but the trade-off is likely higher premiums.
 So it depends on how much care you receive during the year.
-If you use few healthcare services and are pretty healthy, it may be better to have a higher deductible and lower premiums.
+If you use a few healthcare services and are pretty healthy, having a higher deductible and lower premiums may be better.

 Yes.
 Deductible payments are included in out-of-pocket maximums.